Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 Under Georgia Law, you don’t need a lawyer to file probate, but this decision typically depends on your specific situation.
 However, a probate attorney offers important services that might help you navigate the process more smoothly.

-• Preparation and filing of all the documents requested by the probate court.
+• Preparation and filing of all the documents requested by the court.

 • Management of the estate checking account.